 I fell for it hard.
 The way everyone falls for big, intoxicating ideas at twenty-one.
 Like Marxism or Foucauldian Power or Quantum String Theory.
 But unlike my other intellectual flings, this one stuck with me.

-It let to a thesis on the movement, technological embodiment, and .
+It led to a thesis on the movement, technological embodiment, and western cosmology.
 I'm still exploring all the same research questions now, just through different means and ends.

 After a few professional detours through illustration, web design, programming, and art direction, I'm circling back to my digital anthropology roots.